 We start with the bean

 Like wine grapes, cocoa beans have different flavour characteristics depending on variety, area of origin and processing.
 We start by sourcing premium quality cocoa beans from cocoa growing regions around the world.
 In 2014 we were the first Australian owned chocolate manufacturer to achieve international UTZ certification (now known as Rainforest Alliance) for the use of ethically and sustainably farmed cocoa beans.
 UTZ certification puts Haigh's at the forefront of sustainable production with a program that spans cocoa-growing countries from Ghana in West Africa to Peru in South America.
 Currently we source 80% of our cocoa from UTZ Certified farms and expect to source 100% UTZ Certified beans within the next two years.

 Cleaning & Roasting

 The first step is cleaning the cocoa beans.
 The beans run through a classifier which uses sieves, magnets and aspiration to remove any unwanted foreign materials.

 Then its on to roasting.
-The beans are carefully roasted at high temperature between 350 to 400 degrees celcius for 30 to 90 minutes.
+The beans are carefully roasted at 120 degrees celcius for 30 to 90 minutes.
 The heat enhances the colour and flavour and removes moisture.

 Crushing (Winnowing) & Grinding